Localizing your application

 Check whether your translation is accurate and appears correctly in the user interface by using the localization inspector tool.
 You can use the localization inspector to review and update field value rules in language-specific rulesets after you import a translation.

-Previous topic Editing with Live UI Next topic Internationalization and localization
+Previous topic Tools for testing the UI Next topic Internationalization and localization